chauff/cse1500-web-transcripts/_lectures/js.md

   - Changing the type of membership (public/private) takes effort (unlike in Java).
   - Methods added on the fly later cannot access emulated private members (as seen in the last code snippet).

-## Events and the DOM
+## Becoming interactive

-In this section, we first introduce the DOM
+JavaScript was originally developed as language for the browser, adding interactive elements to the web experience.
+We now discuss how this interactivity is achieved.
 ### Document object model

 Having read the required readings, you should be somewhat familiar with the *Document Object Model* (DOM) and DOM events.
 In JavaScript we use the `document` object as our entry point to the DOM.
 It allows us to: